 The above guidelines basically form the major grid lines, which produce the minimum number of finite elements for the particular mat geometry.
 The mesh can be refined by supplementing the model with minor grid lines between the major grid lines.
-Minor grid lines need to be added to achieve a uniform, well-graded mesh that produces results that will effectively capture the variations of the displacements and element forces.
+Minor grid lines need to be added to achieve a uniform, well-graded mesh that produces results which will effectively capture the variations of the displacements and element forces.
 The location of the minor grid lines also depends on the level of accuracy that is desired from the analysis.

 While the use of finer meshes will generally produce more accurate results, it will also require more solution time, computer memory, and disk space.
-Elements with width aspect ratios (length/width) near unity are generally expected to produce accurate results for regions having gradual changes of curvature.
+Elements with aspect ratios (length/width) near unity are generally expected to produce accurate results for regions having gradual changes of curvature.
 For slab regions where heavy concentrated forces are applied and where drastic changes in geometry exist, the use of finer element meshes may be required.
 Thus, in order to obtain a practical as well as accurate analytical solution, engineering judgment must be used.

 The member nodal incidences are internally computed by the program.
 All nodes and members are numbered from left to right (in the positive X-direction) and from bottom to top (in the positive Y-direction), as shown in Figure 2-3.
-When the reference grid system and/or assembling of elements is modified, the program internally modifies all nodes and elements.
-In order to save solution time, memory and disk space, the side of the slab with less nodes (i.e. less degrees-of-freedom) should be considered in the X-direction
+When the reference grid system and/or assembling of elements is modified, the program internally renumbers all nodes and elements.
+In order to save solution time, memory, and disk space, it is recommended to position the side of the slab with fewer nodes (i.e., fewer degrees of freedom) parallel to the X-direction.